 Love Island: Why searching for your ‘soulmate’ might be ruining your dating life

-Looking for ‘The One’ could be what is stopping you from finding one you really care about, writes Imy Brighty-Potts.
+Looking for ‘The One’ could be what is stopping you from finding one you really care about

 Ekin-Su Cülcüloğlu and Davide Sanclimenti have been named the winning couple of Love Island 2022, after a tumultuous journey on the show.